devsh0/Chirp/README.md

 ## Intro

 Chirp is a Twitter clone in its very early stages.
 So far, the only thing working is authentication and that too has a few rough edges.
+Chirp is built using React and Spring Boot.
+The source requires Java >= 17 to build and run locally.

-## Build and Run
+## Configuration

-You can run Chirp locally if you are willing to go through some initial setup steps.
+You can Chirp locally if you are willing to go through some initial setups.

 ### Database Configuration